Employment Contract Checklist

 Employment contract is to protect both employees and the business.
 This sets out the legal relationship between the employer and the employee.

-Everyone should have an employment contract setting out terms and conditions and establish rights and responsibilities for both parties.
+Everyone should have an employment contract setting out terms and conditions and establishing rights and responsibilities for both parties.

-Employment contracts can help to resolve disputes and helps you to understand what your legal rights.
+Employment contracts can help to resolve disputes and help you to understand your legal rights.

 Employment Contract Checklist